 Lit 20.
 Summer Reading.
 Units to be determined for the individual by the department.
 Maximum 9 units.
 Reading in literature, history, and other fields during summer vacation, books to be selected from a recommended reading list, or in consultation with a member of the staff.
 Critical essays on reading will be required.
 Graded pass/fail.
-Not available for credit toward humanities-social science requirement.

 Lit 98.
 Tutorial for Literature Majors.
 9 units (2-0-7).
-Prerequitite: written permission of instructor and convener.
+Prerequisite: written permission of instructor and convener.
 An individual program of directed reading and research designed to enable literature majors to undertake the study of an area not covered by regular courses.
 Instructors: Staff.